List of awards and nominations received by Coronation Street: Royal Television Society Awards

+Programme Awards

 The Royal Television Society Awards ceremony takes place every March in central London.

-Royal Television Society Craft & Design Awards
+Craft & Design Awards

 The Royal Television Society Craft & Design Awards are presented to recognize technical achievements in British television.
 The live episode received three nominations in 2011.

+North West Awards

+The Royal Television Society North West Awards are presented to recognize regional achievements in British television.

 Television and Radio Industries Club Awards

 TV Choice Awards

 The TV Choice Awards, awarded by TV Choice magazine, began in 1997 as the TV Quick Awards.
 Between 2005 and 2009 they were known as the TV Quick and TV Choice Awards.
 They are voted for by readers of the magazine.

 TVTimes Awards

 The TVTimes Awards began in 1969 and are awarded by TVTimes magazine.